mwidjaja1/3pfl/README.md

 Once a week (on a randomly selected day) we will promote eligible players by +1 Tier.
 Promotions are done to encourage activity & appropriate behaviors.
 Players are eligible for promotion if they fulfill ALL of these:

 - **Active in Game:** Was on the team and logged in during the past 7 days.
-- **Trophy Minimum:** Met the current trophy min or is above 1700, whichever is lower.
 - **No Rule Violations:** Did not violate Rule #1 or any other rule in the past two seasons.
-- **Active On Team**: Amateurs must meet one of these conditions and Pros must meet two.
+- **Active On Team**: To qualify or remain in a tier, players must meet at least 1 of these for rookie, 2 for amateur, and 3 for pro:
+    - 1700+ Trophies
     - Traded Cards
     - Actively Engages with the Chat
     - Being on our [Discord](https://discord.gg/RGzcnXfWhv)